barronwei/ilp-settlement-paypal/README.md

 ## Usage

-Create a PayPal application in live or sandbox mode on developer site.
+[Create](https://developer.paypal.com/developer/applications/create) a PayPal application in live or sandbox mode on the developer site.

 Configure `launch.ts` with the corresponding PayPal email, id, and secret of the application.

-In the settings of the PayPal business account, add the endpoint url that listens for Instant Payment Notifications.
-The url follows this format: `https://{hostname}/{clientid}/ipn`.
+In the [settings](https://www.sandbox.paypal.com/businessmanage/settings/website) of the PayPal business account, add the endpoint url that listens for Instant Payment Notifications.
+The url is set to follow this format: `https://{hostname}/{clientid}/ipn`.
+Follow

 To launch this settlement engine, run one of the following: